This piece has been updated and amended by our Technical Content Writer, Chioma Dunkley.

 Where to learn more: http://web.stanford.edu/~mwaskom/software/seaborn/index.html

-ggplot is based on ggplot2, an R plotting system, and concepts from The Grammar of Graphics. ggplot operates differently than matplotlib: it lets you layer components to create a complete plot.
-For instance, you can start with axes, then add points, then a line, a trendline, etc. Although The Grammar of Graphics has been praised as an “intuitive” method for plotting, seasoned matplotlib users might need time to adjust to this new mindset.
+Plotnine is a python implementation of ggplot2, an R plotting system, and concepts from The Grammar of Graphics.
+It's a powerful visualization package that you layer components to create a complete plot.
+For instance, you can start with axes, then add points, then a line, a trendline, etc. As a functional port of ggplot2, R programmers familiar with ggplot2 will find Plotnine easy to transition to.

-ggplot is tightly integrated with pandas, so it's best to store your data in a DataFrame when using ggplot.
+Plotnine tightly integrated with pandas, so it's best to store your data in a DataFrame when using Plotnine.

 Like ggplot, Bokeh is based on The Grammar of Graphics, but unlike ggplot, it's native to Python, not ported over from R. Its strength lies in the ability to create interactive, web-ready plots, which can be easily output as JSON objects, HTML documents, or interactive web applications.
 Bokeh also supports streaming and real-time data.